Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: Examples

-is the regular electric charge ($Q_{\rm elec}$), which rotates between the real and imaginary components of three singlet pairings.
+is the regular electric charge ($Q_{\rm elec}$), which rotates between the real and imaginary components of all three spin-singlet pairing masses ($s$ wave and two Kekul\'e pairings).
 One generator of SU(2) isospin is the chiral charge $Q_{ch}$.
 Hence, the core of a skyrmion of QSHI can host three different types of spin-singlet superconductors, leading to the notion of the color degeneracy among competing orders.
 In contrast, only the $s$-wave pairing can be realized in the skyrmion core of QSHI in MLG~\cite{grover-senthil}.